k636174/website/contents/docs/install/15.03/en/index.md

 > By editing /etc/selinux/config, you can disable it permanently.

 As for iptables, an allowed port can be added by editing /etc/sysconfig/iptables.
-The following examples is an example to allow port 8000.
+The following example allows port 8000.

      -A INPUT -p icmp -j ACCEPT
      -A INPUT -i lo -j ACCEPT